-The outline for a literary essay below discusses the role of theatre in Jane Austen’s novel Mansfield Park
+The outline for a literary essay below discusses how Shakespeare used the prophesy of the witches to change characters’ morality in Macbeth.

-The essay’s body is divided into three different themes, each of which is explored through examples from the book.
+The essay’s body is divided into three different themes, each of which is explored through examples from the play.

 You May Also Like